Tomorrow’s Not-So-Visionary Santa Monica Boulevard

 - Jeff Chess, Senior Project Manager (Psomas)

-It wasn’t always so.
-Prior to today’s ignominy, Santa Monica Boulevard was once the proud terminal leg of the famous Route 66 that linked Chicago and Santa Monica.
-But all that remains of the old road in Beverly Hills are a few commemorative signs.
+Prior to its ignominy as a bike-unfriendly Hwy 2, Santa Monica Boulevard was known as the terminal segment of the famous Route 66 that once linked Chicago to Santa Monica.
+All that remains of that old road in Beverly Hills are a few commemorative signs, but there is a movement afoot to memorialize that history.